 - Out-of-state driver’s license or non-operator ID

 - U.S. passport

 - Student ID issued by Iowa high school or college

 Proof of Residence

-If your photo ID does not contain your current address, you may use another document to prove where you live if it contains your name and current address.
+If your photo ID does not contain your current address, you may use another document (paper or electronic format) to prove where you live if it contains your name and current address and is current within 45 days.
 The following are acceptable proofs of residence:

 - Residential lease

 - Utility bill (including a cell phone bill)